tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 9. In the **Arc agent setup** step, enter the following information then click **Next**.
 Don't use **Log in to Azure** in this tutorial.

     - Cloud type: Azure
-    - Subscription: The subscription ID to create a Arc Machine resource of the machine.
+    - Subscription: The subscription ID to create an Arc Machine resource of the machine.
 In this tutorial, enter the subscription ID that you specified in **1.
 Deploy Azure Local Lab environment**.
-    - Resource group: The resource group name to create a Arc Machine resource of the machine.
+    - Resource group: The resource group name to create an Arc Machine resource of the machine.
 In this tutorial, enter the resource group name that you specified in **1.
 Deploy Azure Local Lab environment**.
-    - Region: The region to create a Arc Machine resource of the machine such as **japaneast**.
+    - Region: The region to create an Arc Machine resource of the machine such as **japaneast**.
 In this tutorial, enter the region that you specified in **1.
 Deploy Azure Local Lab environment**.
-    - Tenant ID: Optional, but recommend to enter the tenant ID if the user who registers the machine as an Arc Machine belong multiple tenants especially.
+    - Tenant ID: Optional, but we recommend entering the tenant ID, especially if the user who registers the machine as an Arc Machine belongs multiple tenants.
     - Arc gateway ID: Specify the Arc gateway's resource ID if you use Arc gateway.
 Leave empty in this tutorial.

 10. In the **Review and apply** step, review the configuration details and click **Done**.

-11. In the **Configuration status** page, wait for show the device code to register the machine as an Arc Machine.
+11. In the **Configuration status** page, wait for the device code to be shown to register the machine as an Arc Machine.
 Enter the code and complete authentication on [https://login.microsoft.com/device](https://login.microsoft.com/device) from any devices.

-12. Repeat the above steps to all machines.
+12. Repeat the above steps for all machines.

     > **Tips:** You can register multiple machines at the same time.